 Bridges Sava River

 Brankov Bridge is the most famous bridge in Belgrade.
 It has a walking path and is the main connection between Belgrade City Center and New Belgrade.
-It’s visible from Ušće and Kalemegdan Parks.
+It’s visible from Kalemegdan and Ušće Parks.
 One of the oldest bridges in Belgrade, Brankov’s pillars are from the King Alexander Bridge destroyed during WWII.

 Old Tram (Sava) Bridge

 Gazela Bridge “has the shape and color of a gazelle”.
-The bridge is part of Route E75, a major European highway passing through City Center connecting Belgrade with two Serbian cities – Niš and Novi Sad.
+The bridge is part of Route E75, a major European highway that passes through the City Center connecting Belgrade with two Serbian cities – Niš and Novi Sad.

 Old Railway Bridge

-Located between Gazela and New Railway Bridges, Old Railway is the oldest bridge in Belgrade.
-It’s the only bridge from the 19th century.
+Old Railway Bridge is the oldest bridge in Belgrade.
+It’s located between Gazela and New Railway Bridges and is the only bridge from the 19th century.